-... provides experience as a member of a computer implementation team involved in converting to a new, automated system.
-Experiences include applying various microcomputer software and hardware tools to solving advanced business problems and project management.
+... provides experience as a member of a computer implementation team involved in converting to a new, automated system Experiences include applying various microcomputer software and hardware tools to solving advanced business problems and project management

-10154175 A+2
+10154175 PC Support 2

 ... is the second course of the two-course A+ series that helps those seeking to become entry-level IT professionals by providing skills and knowledge necessary to perform the following tasks on personal computer hardware and operating systems: installation, PC building, system upgrades, repair, system configuration, troubleshooting, problem diagnosis, and preventative maintenance.
 The course covers the objectives of the CompTIA A+ exams but is not designed nor intended to be a "test prep" course.
 Additional resources as well as work experience are required in order to pass the exams.
-PREREQUISITE: 10154122 A+1 or CONDITION: CompTIA A+ Essentials Certification
+PREREQUISITE: 10154122 PC Support 1 or CONDITION: CompTIAA+ Essentials Certification

-UW-Green Bay UW-Oshkosh UW-Stout
+University of Phoenix Upper Iowa University UW-Green Bay UW-Oshkosh UW-Stout